Particular/docs.particular.net/nservicebus/upgrades/5to6-async-suffix.md

 ## No Async Suffix for NServiceBus APIs

-Starting with NServiceBus Version 6, all APIs that contain potentially IO blocking code are [Async](https://msdn.microsoft.com/en-us/library/mt674882.aspx).
+Starting with NServiceBus Version 6, all APIs that contain potentially IO bound code are [Async](https://msdn.microsoft.com/en-us/library/mt674882.aspx).
 Some examples include:

  * Endpoint messaging methods such as [Send and Publish](/nservicebus/upgrades/5to6.md#message-handlers-bus-send-and-receive)
  * [Sagas and Message Handlers](/nservicebus/upgrades/5to6.md#message-handlers)